FrankPat/SimpleModels/README.md

 # SimpleModels
-Simple climate and cryosphere models in MatLab
+Simple climate and cryosphere models in MatLab and Julia

 ClimateFeedbackModel.m